ultimate271/notes/dostoevsky/brothers04.03.md

 “What are you about!
 Aren’t you ashamed?
 Six against one!
 Why, you’ll kill him,” cried Alyosha.

+#### Aloysha goes to sheild the solo boy.
+The six tease both the solo boy and Aloysha, as Aloysha merely tries to understand the situation
 He ran forward and met the flying stones to screen the solitary boy.
 Three or four ceased throwing for a minute.